typetools/guava/README-typetools.md

 Check for a release at
   https://github.com/google/guava/releases
 .
-If there has been one since the last time this repository was pulled, then follow the instructions at "To upload to Maven Central".
+If there has been one since the last time this repository was pulled, then follow the instructions at "To release to Maven Central".

 **After** checking and possibly uploading, run